MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

    If you don't use **Startup Command**, create a new environment variable, `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat, with the value
    `-javaagent:{PATH_TO_THE_AGENT_JAR}/applicationinsights-agent-{VERSION_NUMBER}.jar`.

-1. Restart the app to apply the changes.
+1. To apply the changes, restart the app.

 > [!NOTE]
 > If you set the `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat environment variable, you will have to disable Application Insights in the portal.
 Alternatively, if you prefer to enable Application Insights from the portal, make sure that you don't set the `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat variable in App Service configurations settings.